 Dahlia.
-Only available at Veseys, this terrific decorative Dahlia is the bluest you will find.
+Bluetiful is the bluest dahlia you will find.
 Slightly ruffled petals are a cool shade of lavender-purple.
 The flowers are simply irresistible when seen next to their unopened lime green buds.
 Height 28-36".
 No.1 size root.

 Fertilize dahlias monthly with a water-soluble, organic fertilizer that is formulated for flowers.
 Avoid using a high-nitrogen fertilizer, or you'll get lots of green growth with little flowering.
 Mulch with straw or shredded bark to keep weeds to a minimum and retain moisture.
 Water regularly, especially during dry periods.
 Cut blossoms for indoor flower arrangements and remove old blossoms to encourage more branching and flower production.
 Despite a relatively short vase life, dahlias make gorgeous bouquets.

 In fall, after the first frost has blackened the foliage, cut off all but 2 to 4 inches of top growth, and carefully dig tubers without damaging them.
 Allow to dry for a few days in a frost-free location, out of direct sunlight.
 Once dried, remove any excess soil, leaving 1 to 2 inches of stem.
 Store each clump of tubers in a ventilated box or basket.
 Fill the box with slightly moistened sand, peat moss or vermiculite and place it in a cool, dry location.
 Check tubers periodically through winter for rotting and drying out.
 If the tubers appear shriveled, mist them lightly with water.
 If any start to rot, trim the rotted portion of the clump so it won't spread.
 The tubers are fragile, so be careful when handling them.
 When warm weather arrives, you can plant the overwintered tubers and begin the cycle again.